rockset/rockset-python-client/docs/VirtualInstancesApi.md

 Mount Collections

-[beta] Mount a collection to this virtual instance.
+Mount a collection to this virtual instance.

 ### Example